 How do I request a licence key for BuildDesk U?

 I have a previous version of BuildDesk U but the licence has expired.
 Can I retrieve my previous calculations?

-Simply download the latest version of BuildDesk U, currently 3.4.5 release 462, the latest version will install and update any previous release of 3.4.
-If you have BuildDesk U 3.2 or 3.3, 3.4 will install as a separate application and we can issue a licence key that will unlock your previous versions once you have paid for your new licence.
+Simply download the latest version of BuildDesk U, currently 3.4.6 release 517, the latest version released on 21st August 2023, will install and update any previous release of 3.4.
 Transferring your own catalogues to the latest version will ensure that you retain your previous calculations and materials.